vivo-community/vivo-scholar-ui/README.md

 ##### Search

-The search is essentially an SPA
+The search is essentially an SPA.
+It is not designed to run without javascript enabled.
+Since the entity pages are server-side rendered, and there is a sitemap, it is assumed SEO for the site content is handled by that

 * "/search/{type}" - search pages, any html/javascript
     * Template: templates/search_pages/{type}.html